AdverseMiller/zap-client/README.md

 **Bug Fixes:**

-	Ragebot now checks for "Visibility Check", as it was ignored before Fixed some settings not being saved to/loaded from the config Visibility Check is now much shorter and more reliable
+	Ragebot now respects Visibility Check and Team Check, as they were ignored before Fixed some settings not being saved to/loaded from the config Visibility Check is now much shorter and more reliable